 Teri Pfeffer, Internship Coordinator

-To apply, please complete the form below and attach the required documents.
+To apply, please email your resume and a cover letter to Teri Pfeffer for our further review of your qualification matching our internship openings.
 The Letter of Recommendation should be from a Professor or previous employer.
 Please note a school transcript may be requested if credit is earned for the internship.